metasfresh/metasfresh-documentation/_webui_collection/EN/Multilingual_data_management.md

 1. Use the entry's [related documents to jump](JumptoviaSidebar) into the corresponding translation window, e.g., "Product Translation" under PRODUCT MANAGEMENT in the sidebar.
 1. In this window you will see all translation entries for the selected entry.

-#### c) Jumping from the record tab via the context menu*
+#### c) Jumping from the record tab via the context menu\*
-If you want to translate record tab entries, as in the case of dunning levels*, you can take the following steps:
+If you want to translate record tab entries, as in the case of dunning levels, you can take the following steps:

 1. Go to the record tab at the bottom of the page, e.g., "Level" for the dunning levels in the window of the respective [dunning type](Menu), and select the line you want to translate.
 1. Use the [context menu](Jumpto_via_context_menu) to switch into the corresponding translation window, e.g., ![](assets/Dunning_level_translation_context.png).
 Here you will now see a list of all translation entries for the selected entry.